os

 ) to use UTC time instead of the server's local timezone.If the format is exactly

-), a table will be returned instead.
+), a table representation of the timestamp will be returned instead.
 This table has fields for the year, month, day, hour, minute, second, day of the week, day of the year, and whether Daylight Savings Time is in effect.
-This table can be converted to a UNIX timestamp (days since 1 January 1970) with date.Parameters
+This table can be converted back to a timestamp withtime

-- format? string The format of the string to return.
-This defaults to
+The format of the string to return.
+This defaults to%c

 Returns